-Medicare Part A is hospital insurance that covers inpatient care in a hospital and skilled nursing facility, in-home health care and other related benefits.
-This part is free if you have enough worked credits.
+Medicare Part A is hospital insurance that covers inpatient care in a hospital or skilled nursing facility, inhome health care and other related benefits.
+This part is free if you have enough working credits.
 Part A has a hospital deductible and co-pays.